Statistical Capacity Development

 SDG_Card

-The Global Strategy was designed as a 15-year, multi-phase process to provide a “framework for national and international statistical systems enabling developing countries to produce, and to apply, the basic data and information needed in the 21st Century”.
+The Global Strategy was launched as a 15-year multi-phase program to provide a comprehensive framework for national and international statistical systems enabling developing countries to produce, and to apply the basic data and insights needed to address the 21st century's challenges.

-Support will be provided through the provision of training and technical assistance at national, regional and global level in the following areas:
+Support will be provided through the provision of training and technical assistance in the following areas:

 Related capacity development resources